Making the most of Groups in your data¶

 Grouping can be used in a variety of ways depending on the needs of your model.
 When you set up your configuration, you can select to allow for grouping of various categories of data.

 Essentially, a Group is any collection or subset of data that is useful to you.
 This allows you to assign values to all items in the group at once: cost or price, transportation lane, inventory levels, or anything else that makes sense in your model.
+Please note that for string valued attributes you currently need to specify the data for the individual items in the group.

 A few examples can help to explain this concept.